Joanna I of Naples: Personal rule

 Louis I, Duke of Anjou, brother of King Charles V of France and Lieutenant of Languedoc, asserted a claim to Provence.
 With the help of the armies of Bertrand du Guesclin, he launched an attack.
 Avignon was ransomed, Arles and Tarascon were besieged, but while the first was captured, the latter was saved by Provençal troops after nineteen days of unsuccessful siege.
 The troops of Seneschal Raymond II d'Agoult were defeated at Céreste.
 The intervention of both Pope Urban V and King Charles V, as well the excommunication against du Guesclin on 1 September 1368, caused the retreat of the latter and the signing of a peace Treaty on 13 April 1369, which was followed by a truce signed on 2 January 1370.

 After these periods of unrest, Joanna experienced a period of relative calm, thanks to her good relations with the Holy See under Popes Urban V and Gregory XI.
 Elzéar of Sabran was canonized in 1371.
 Bridget of Sweden visited Naples in 1372.
 Through the mediation of Gregory XI, the final peace treaty with Louis I of Anjou was signed on 11 April 1371, under which he gave up his claim over Tarascon.
 In addition, the Queen recovered her domains in Piedmont thanks to the success of the condottiero Otto of Brunswick, with whom she later married.

 By the Treaty of Villeneuve (1372), Joanna officially recognised as permanent the loss of Sicily, suffered ninety years earlier in 1282.
-Joanna then immersed herself fully in the running of her kingdom, and enjoyed every aspect of government.
+Joanna then immersed herself fully in the running of her kingdom and enjoyed every aspect of government.
 Although she was a fair and judicious ruler, no law or edict, however minor, was ever carried out without her personal approval and seal.
-Joanna's reign was also marked by her support and protection of local businesses, the creation of new industry, and her refusal to debase the currency.
+Joanna's reign was also marked by her support and protection of local businesses, the creation of new industries, and her refusal to debase the currency.
 Crime was greatly reduced and she was an ardent promoter of peace within her vast realm.

 Despite the Queen's deep spirituality and friendships with Catherine of Siena and Bridget of Sweden, her court was notable for its extravagance, with her collection of exotic animals and servants of various origins including Turkish, Saracen, and African.

 The contemporary writer Giovanni Boccaccio has left us with the following description of Queen Joanna in his De mulieribus claris: "Joanna, queen of Sicily and Jerusalem, is more renowned than other woman of her time for lineage, power, and character".
 Extant images reveal her to have been blonde-haired and fair-skinned.